Glowien ~ (The Old Religion, ch. 3)

 “No, you didn’t.
 And what th’ hell is sexting?”

-“How the fuck’re you a teen who doesn’t know what sexting is?”
+“How the fuck’re you alive and don’t know what sexting is?”

 “Sorry if I don’t keep up with popculture.
 Guess it’s all those old books I read.”